HomeResourcesGreat credit cards for people ...

 Many credit cards offer rewards as either cash back, points or miles in partner travel companies’ loyalty programs.
 The best rewards cards often require excellent credit and may have an annual fee, so they're not ideal credit cards for people with no credit.
 However, some of the cards above have good rewards programs that you can use to earn cash back.

 Many rewards credit cards also have an intro offer.
-This sign-up bonus offer can give you big rewards after making a certain amount of purchases within an introductory period.
-The intro offers can change over time and from one card to another.
+This welcome offer can give you big rewards after making a certain amount of purchases within an introductory period.
+The welcome offers can change over time and from one card to another.

 If you have large purchases coming up, you could also look for a card that has an intro APR offer.
 These offers let you make purchases with the card but pay no interest during the introductory period, which generally lasts 12 to 18 months.
 You should have a plan for paying off the balance before the promotional interest rate ends, otherwise your interest will begin accruing.